spring-attic/spring-mobile-samples/lite-site-switcher-handler/README.md

-# Spring Mobile Lite Site Switcher Handler

-## Overview
+# lite-site-switcher-handler

-This sample app demonstrates many of the Site Switcher capabilities of the Spring Mobile Device module.
+A [Spring Mobile] sample app demonstrating many of the Site Switcher capabilities of the Spring Mobile Device module.

-## Build and Run the Sample Application
+## Build and Deploy

 1. Build the app: